Divan beds – the best choice

 Don’t worry about assembling the headboard.
 This is straightforward.
 You can do it in just a few simple steps.

 The aesthetics sway you more towards the bed frame if you’re deliberating between divan bases and bed frames.
 Hold on.
 When you buy a divan bed, you don’t necessarily have to forgo the aesthetic value that a bed frame offers.
-That’s because the footboard helps you to retain a bed frame’s elegant aesthetics when you combine it with a matching headboard.
+The footboard helps you retain a bed frame’s elegant aesthetics when you combine it with a matching headboard.

-A shallow footboard will give the bed a nice finish.
+A shallow footboard will give the bed an excellent finish.
 It also creates cohesion and a sense that the bed is ‘complete.’
-You’ll feel cosy when you climb into the bed.
-There’s something snug about being wrapped up and between the headboard and footboard!
+You’ll feel cosy when you climb into it.
+There’s something snug about being wrapped up between the headboard and footboard!

 Choosing colours and fabrics

 This isn’t a hard and fast rule, of course.
-It all comes down to the wider colour scheme of your room.
-You may prefer the sense of freshness and calm that blue brings to a room, the energy that orange exudes, or the crispness of white, for instance, and work with these colours.
+It all comes down to the broader colour scheme of your room.
+You may prefer the freshness and calm that blue brings to a room, the energy that orange exudes, or the crispness of white, for instance, and work with these colours.

-A cosy-looking material, such as velvet or a shimmering crushed velvet, will convey a real sense of plush when it comes to the fabric.
+A cosy-looking material, such as velvet or shimmering crushed velvet, will convey a real sense of plush in the fabric.
 If velvet isn’t your thing, it doesn’t mean luxury has to come off the menu.
 Velvet isn’t the only material that transmits luxury; chenille will also do the job with its thick texture and raised pile.

 You don’t have to be all about luxury, of course.
 Verona may suit you better if you’re looking for something more practical.
 This is a natural mix of tweed and is lightweight.
 The fabric will still bring warmth to the room.
 If you’re all about style, suede, which is soft and versatile, could be the way to go.

 Getting colourful with cushions and pillows